 Donut can start the conversation for you and also checks in to make sure meetings happen.
 It also shares stats with the entire team on how many chats happened the prior week.
 These chats have become even more valuable during this time in facilitating one on one or small group conversations that may be awkward to initiate on your own.

-Turns out, these activities have brought our team closer together than ever before.
+Turns out, these company culture ideas and activities have brought our team closer together than ever before.
 We had previously struggled with hosting social activities that included each satellite office, and social distancing gave us the change we needed to finally include each office in team bonding activities.

 We have bonded over potato competitions, trivia, remote work struggles, goats, goal setting, and so much more.
 Finding the silver lining during these times and planning fun activities have strengthened our team in so many ways and is setting an even stronger foundation for our future.